Detention hearings for 3 arrested in Mayren-Guzman case set for Friday

-MAYS LANDING — A detention hearing was postponed Tuesday for one of three men charged with assaulting 19-year-old Irving Mayren-Guzman, who was found dead last week near a Pleasantville strip club after being reported missing.
+MAYS LANDING — Detention hearings are set for Friday for the three men charged with assaulting 19-year-old Irving Mayren-Guzman, who was found dead last week near a Pleasantville strip club after being reported missing.

-The hearing for Jamaul Timberlake, 30, of Atlantic City, has been rescheduled for Friday by Judge Nancy L. Ridgway.
-The state asked for a three-day adjournment for discovery.
+The hearing for one of the men, Jamaul Timberlake, 30, of Atlantic City, was originally scheduled for Tuesday, but Judge Nancy L. Ridgway granted the state's request for a three-day adjournment.

-The other two suspects in the case, John Hands, 24, and Garnell Hands, 29, both of Pleasantville, are scheduled to have their detention hearings and first appearances Friday as well.
+The other two suspects in the case, John Hands, 24, and Garnell Hands, 29, both of Pleasantville, had already been scheduled to have their detention hearings and first appearances Friday.

 The three men were each charged with assault and conspiracy last Wednesday, according to Pleasantville police.
 They are being held at the Atlantic County jail.